xJonathanLEI/coins-android-bug-repro/README.md

 termux-usb -r -E -e "cargo run" /dev/bus/usb/002/003
 ```

-which should ask for a signature for `hello world` from your Ledger device.
+which should ask for a signature for send a `0 ETH` transaction to the zero address from your Ledger device.
 This is using the `main` branch for `coins-ledger`.

 Now, change the Git `rev` used for the `coins-ledger` dependency to point to the PR head.
 Alternatively, use the `Cargo.pr.toml` file, which points to commit `1d578d4`